 - If selections run 2nd or 3rd, you get a fraction of the win odds for those placegetters.

-- So you can get multiple returns as long as some selections win or place.
+- You can receive multiple returns as long as some of your selections win or place.

-- However, all selections have to place in some form to get a full payout, making it harder than a regular multi.
+- However, all selections must be placed in some form to receive a full payout, making it harder than a regular multi.

 Head back to our homepage to read our full rundown of the best betting sites in Australia.